 Understand that every chapter is different.
 While the actual meeting agenda is the same for every BNI chapter in the world, don’t assume that the chapter down the street is anything like the one you visited last year on the other side of town.
 Each chapter has its own culture and flavor.
-Because every chapter meets in a different location, some meet in restaurants, some meet in office buildings around a big round table, some meet at coffee shops, and heck, there are probably even some chapters that even meet outdoors.
+Every chapter meets in a different location, some meet in restaurants, some meet in office buildings around a big round table, some meet at coffee shops, and heck, there are probably even some chapters that even meet outdoors.
 Some have a very uptight culture filled with people in suits and ties, and some have a blue-collar feel with tradesmen wearing Carhartts and work boots.
-Some chapters have a great sense of humor and appreciate lots of jokes and jabs, while others are all-business all the time.
+Some chapters have a great sense of humor and appreciate lots of jokes and jabs, while others are all-business, all the time.
 I always preferred the chapters that were a mix of both—chapters that were free to joke around and smile, but also got business done.
 Again, just find one that’s right for you.

 Beware the failing chapter.
 There are some chapters that don’t follow the rules.
 This is where I remain convinced that the BNI corporate policies are a great asset to the chapters—the chapters that start breaking the rules start to lose members rapidly, and sink so low in membership that the group eventually has to disband.
 Yes, there’s even an official procedure for dismantling a chapter, and they do a reasonably good job making sure everyone involved finds a new BNI chapter.
 Just be aware that the group you visit and consider joining may be on it’s way out, and if it is, it’s going to be a heck of a lot more complicated trying to sort that out.
 Instead, just find a better chapter to start with.
 To that end, here are some signs of a failing chapter.
 A failing chapter: